Placozoa: Anatomy

-Placozoans do not have well-defined body plans, much like amoebas, unicellular eukaryotes.
+Placozoans lack a well-defined body plan and have a simple, flattened body.
 As Andrew Masterson reported: "they are as close as it is possible to get to being simply a little living blob."
 An individual body measures about 0.55 mm in diameter.
 There are no body parts; as one of the researchers Michael Eitel described: "There's no mouth, there's no back, no nerve cells, nothing."
 Animals studied in laboratories have bodies consisting of everything from hundreds to millions of cells.

 Placozoans have only three anatomical parts as tissue layers inside its body: the upper, intermediate (middle) and lower epithelia.
 There are at least six different cell types.
 (A 2023 analysis of 4 species across 3 genera found 8, one with an unknown role.)
 The upper epithelium is the thinnest portion and essentially comprises flat cells with their cell body hanging underneath the surface, and each cell having a cilium.
 Crystal cells are sparsely distributed near the marginal edge.
 A few cells have unusually large number of mitochondria.
 The middle layer is the thickest made up of numerous fiber cells, which contain mitochondrial complexes, vacuoles and endosymbiotic bacteria in the endoplasmic reticulum.
 The lower epithelium consists of numerous monociliated cylinder cells along with a few endocrine-like gland cells and lipophil cells.
 Each lipophil cell contains numerous middle-sized granules, one of which is a secretory granule.

-The body axes of Hoilungia and Trichoplax are overtly similar to the oral–aboral axis of cnidarians, animals from another phylum with which they are most closely related.
+The body axes of Hoilungia and Trichoplax are similar to the oral–aboral axis of cnidarians, animals from another phylum with which they are most closely related.
 Structurally, they can not be distinguished from other placozoans, so that identification is purely on genetic (mitochondrial DNA) differences.
 Genome sequencing has shown that each species has a set of unique genes and several uniquely missing genes.

 Trichoplax is a small, flattened, animal around 1 mm across.
 An amorphous multi-celled body, analogous to a single-celled amoebas, it has no regular outline, although the lower surface is somewhat concave, and the upper surface is always flattened.
 The body consists of an outer layer of simple epithelium enclosing a loose sheet of stellate cells resembling the mesenchyme of some more complex animals.
 The epithelial cells bear cilia, which the animal uses to help it creep along the seafloor.

 The lower surface engulfs small particles of organic detritus, on which the animal feeds.

 Studies suggest that aragonite crystals in crystal cells have the same function as statoliths, allowing it to use gravity for spatial orientation.

 Located in the dorsal epithelium there are lipid granules which release a cocktail of toxins as a means of defense, and can induce paralysis or death in some predators.
-Genes encoding for proteins which make up the poisonous secretions of Trichoplax have been found to strongly resemble venom-associated genes present in the genomes of certain snakes, like the American copperhead and the West African carpet viper.
+Genes encoding for proteins which make up the poisonous secretions of Trichoplax have been found to resemble venom-associated genes present in the genomes of certain snakes, like the American copperhead and the West African carpet viper.